zandershah/notes/stat230.md

 1. $f(x, y) \ge 0$.
 2. $\sum_{x, y}f(x, y) = 1$.

 Example: Suppose a fair coin is tossed 3 times.
-Define the random variables $X$ as the number of heads, and $Y$ as whether a head occured on the first toss.
+Define the random variables $X$ as the number of heads, and $Y$ as whether a head occurred on the first toss.
 Find the joint probability function for $(X, Y)$.

 ## Marginal Probability Function